open-ephys/ONI/source/hw-spec/devices/hubs.rst

 (e.g. a headstage for neural acquisition) or a logical partition of existing hardware (e.g. a collection of devices implemented in the same firmware as the controller).

-Every hub MUST have access to a high-resolution timer.
-All devices within a hub MUST use this clock to generate the ``Hub_Timestamp`` value of their :ref:`data samples <dev-sample>`.
+Every hub MUST have access to a counter driven by a high resolution clock.
+All devices within a hub MUST use the values of this counter for the the ``hubclk_cnt`` field of their :ref:`data samples <dev-sample>`.

 Hubs that exist on hardware that is physically separated from the :ref:`controller <controller>` are referred to as remote hubs, while hubs existing on the controller are local hubs.